How to Protect Your App Idea Legally

 When you’re evaluating the marketplace, you also need to understand your target market.
 Think about who they are and why they need your app.

 After you verify that you have a very good app idea, you need to take the appropriate steps to protect it.
-The following are the most critical steps to take to protect your idea.
+The following are the most critical steps when protecting an app idea.

 Step 1: Form an LLC